wadeschulz/cellmaps_ppidownloader_experimental/docs/newrelease.rst

 Creating a new release
 ===========================

-This is an advanced developer section that describes creation of a new release for cellmaps_imagedownloader and deploying that release onto PyPi_
+This is an advanced developer section that describes creation of a new release for cellmaps_ppidownloader and deploying that release onto PyPi_

 .. note::